-Code Inspection: Type or member is never used (non-private accessibility)
+Code Inspection: Type member is never used (non-private accessibility)

-- The simplified global usage checking is enabled —Show unused non-private type members when solution-wide analysis is off on the page of ReSharper options.
+The simplified global usage checking is enabled —Show unused non-private type members when solution-wide analysis is off on the page of ReSharper options (Alt+R, O).

-- The solution-wide analysis is enabled —Enable solution-wide analysis on the page of ReSharper options.
+The solution-wide analysis is enabled —Enable solution-wide analysis on the page of ReSharper options (Alt+R, O).

-You can also suppress these inspections with any custom attribute.
+You can also suppress usage-checking inspections with any custom attribute.
 To do so, mark the definition of that attribute with the [MeansImplicitUse] attribute.

 And finally, you can suppress a specific usage-checking inspection as any other code inspection with a suppression comment or a suppression attribute.